UtrechtUniversity/GitMiller/README.md

 # GitMiller

 GitMiller is a tool for running Jupyter Notebooks from a (partial) Github repository.
-It downloads the repository in your temp folder, runs a designated notebook within it and removes all downloaded files afterwards.
+It downloads the repository in your temp folder, runs a designated notebook within it, and removes all downloaded files afterwards.

 ## Installation